 Query Processing in Distributed DBMS

-A Query processing in a distributed database management system requires the transmission of data between the computers in a network.
+Query processing in a distributed database management system requires the transmission of data between the computers in a network.
 A distribution strategy for a query is the ordering of data transmissions and local data processing in a database system.
 Generally, a query in Distributed DBMS requires data from multiple sites, and this need for data from different sites is called the transmission of data that causes communication costs.
-Query processing in DBMS is different from query processing in centralized DBMS due to this communication cost of data transfer over the network.
+Query processing in DBMS is different from query processing in centralized DBMS due to the communication cost of data transfer over the network.
 The transmission cost is low when sites are connected through high-speed Networks and is quite significant in other networks.

 1. Costs (Transfer of data) of Distributed Query processing :